 WATERSHED LAND USE SUMMARY.
 Fry, J., Xian, G., Jin, S., Dewitz, J., Homer, C., Yang, L., Barnes, C., Herold, N., and Wickham, J., 2011.
 Completion of the 2006 National Land Cover Database for the Conterminous United States, PERS, Vol. 77(9):858-864.
 Click on the map for land use summary.

-This boulder at the Bean Quarry marks a watershed boundary.
-To the west, water drains to Lake Sunapee and eventually the Connecticut River, then to the Atlantic.
-To the east, water drains down to Kezar Lake, the Lane, Warner, and Contoocook Rivers, and finally to the Atlantic via the Merrimack River.
+This boulder at the Bean Quarry off Kings Hill Road marks a watershed boundary.
+To the west, water drains to Lake Sunapee and eventually the Connecticut River, then to the Atlantic Ocean.
+To the east, water drains down to Kezar Lake, then to the Lane, Warner, and Contoocook Rivers, and finally to the Atlantic via the Merrimack River.